CuteLittleGoat/rpg-dataslate-relay/README.md

 The setup is complete when all of these are true:

+- your own copy of DataSlate Relay is hosted,
-- the Firebase project exists,
+- your Firebase project exists,
-- the web app `DataSlate_Preview` exists,
+- your Firebase web app exists,
-- the file `DataSlate/config/firebase-config.js` contains real Firebase values,
+- the file `DataSlate/config/firebase-config.js` contains your own Firebase values,
 - Cloud Firestore exists,
-- the Rules were published,
+- the Firestore Rules were published,
-- the launcher opens from GitHub Pages,
+- the launcher opens from your own hosting address,
 - the GM panel can send a message,
 - the DataSlate screen displays the message,
 - Firestore shows `dataslate/current`.